 Diet: Omnivore: consisting of mostly fruit, Siamangs also eat leaves and the occasional small bird, bird eggs, spiders and insects.

-Threat Level: Critically endangered – Major threats are destruction, degradation and fragmentation of their habitats, as well as hunting.
+Threat Level: Endangered – Major threats are destruction, degradation and fragmentation of their habitats, as well as hunting.

 Facts: Siamangs are strictly arboreal, highly territorial and primarily monogamous.